Repowering wind farms: Maximizing electricity production in mature wind markets

 Why repowering is becoming a key opportunity

 In mature wind markets, many first-generation wind farms are nearing the end of their operational life.
-While these sites still offer strong wind resources, older turbines tend to be less efficient, require more maintenance, and don’t integrate as smoothly with modern grid systems.
+While many of these sites may still offer attractive wind resources, older turbines tend to be less efficient, require more maintenance, and don’t integrate as smoothly with modern grid systems.

-Repowering—replacing older turbines with newer, high-performance models—is emerging as a major opportunity for developers.
-It allows them to boost energy output without having to build entirely new wind farms.
+Repowering, replacing older turbines with newer, high-performance models, is emerging as a major opportunity for developers.
+It allows them to increase energy production while making use of an existing wind farm.

 Key drivers for repowering